 - While England and Scotland are represented in the top 10, Northern Ireland’s largest city is Belfast at a population of 635,000, while Cardiff is the largest city in Wales with a population of 481,000.

-- According to Centre for Cities, Cambridge, Milton Keynes, Norwich, Oxford, Peterborough and Swindon are the fastest growing cities in the UK, driven in part by innovation, strong local universities and a vibrant jobs market.
+- According to Centre for Cities data, Cambridge, Milton Keynes, Norwich, Oxford, Peterborough and Swindon are the fastest growing cities in the UK, driven in part by innovation, strong local universities and a vibrant jobs market.